 General outlook for lymphoma

 Hodgkin’s lymphoma is very treatable.
-When found early, both and Hodgkin’s lymphoma can usually be cured.
+When found early, both adult and childhood Hodgkin’s lymphoma can usually be cured.

 According to SEER data from 2008 to 2014, the five-year relative survival rates for Hodgkin’s lymphoma are: